asaikali/modern-spring-on-kubernetes/containerize/readme.md

 you can get a JRE image for running spring boot apps in 68MB and Spring MVC + JPA app in 123MB image.

-In a real world Kubernetes will cache image layers on the worker nodes, this means that if your apps are using `eclipse-temurin:21-jre` at 270MB that image will already be on the worker node as you frequently deploy apps.
+In the real world, Kubernetes will cache image layers on the worker nodes, this means that if your apps are using `eclipse-temurin:21-jre` at 270MB that image will already be on the worker node as you frequently deploy apps.
 Basically, the image size is not a problem in the java world.